Utility Model B2C Example

 Does the Utility Model function on a pay-per-use Basis?

 The Utility Model is a concept in intellectual property law that provides legal protection for inventions that have a specific utility or practical application.
-The term "Utility Model" is used in various countries, including Germany, Japan, and China, among others.
+The term "Utility Model" is used in various countries, including Germany, France, Japan and China.

 In terms of how a Utility Model is acquired and maintained, the specifics may vary depending on the country or region where it is sought.
 However, generally speaking, a Utility Model is obtained by filing an application with the appropriate government agency, such as a patent office.